MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-assessments.md

 #### Create a group

-Groups are created during the process of building a new assessment.
+You create a group during the process of building a new assessment.
 Here are important things to know when working with groups:

 - A group must contain at least one assessment.
 - Group names must be unique within your organization.